Linking Supabase as a source

 Required: True

-For standard syncs, use the Session pooler host (Project settings → Database → Connection pooling), e.g. aws-0-<region>.pooler.supabase.com, with username postgres.<project-ref> — the direct host db.<ref>.supabase.co is IPv6-only.
-For change data capture (CDC) you must use the direct host instead and enable Supabase's IPv4 add-on, because logical replication doesn't work through the pooler.
+To get your connection string, click Connect in the top bar of your Supabase dashboard, open the Direct tab, and pick Session pooler or Direct connection — the URL is shown at the bottom.
+For standard syncs use the Session pooler host, e.g. aws-0-<region>.pooler.supabase.com, with username postgres.<project-ref> — the direct host db.<ref>.supabase.co is IPv6-only.
+For change data capture (CDC) you must use Direct connection instead and enable Supabase's IPv4 add-on, because logical replication doesn't work through the pooler.

 Port